keithstellyes/mips-tutorial/01-helloworld.md

 Let's get our very first Hello, World! program!

-Just this once, I'll throw the raw source code for you to appreciate.
+This is the only time we'll do it like this, but we'll just look at the completed source code *then* examine it.

     .data